-Elke Arenholz, Pacific Northwest National Laboratory (PNNL), USA for contributions to X-ray magnetic spectroscopy website (1) What is your field of research/expertise?
+Elke Arenholz, Pacific Northwest National Laboratory (PNNL), USA for contributions to X-ray magnetic spectroscopy website

 My research is focused on magnetism and magnetic materials, which is exciting since we discover new physics as well as learn how to optimize materials for specific applications ranging from devices for quantum computing to permanent magnets for energy applications.
-(2) What does it mean to you to be an IEEE Fellow?

 It is an honor to be recognized by my peers for my contributions to my field of research.

-It makes me happy :) (3) What are your goals for 2024 and perhaps the next 5 years?
+It makes me happy:)

 I want to continue to work with my colleagues to address the problems our planet is facing with creativity, reliable research, and rational approaches.

 (4) Is there any advice for young scientists and engineers that you would liketo share?

 Be curious, be daring, and be kind to others and yourself.